Asclepias asperula, Antelope Horns Milkweed

 Common Name: Antelope Horns Milkweed

-Also Called: Antelope Horns, Antelopehorn Milkweed, Green-flowered Milkweed, Milkweed, Spider Antelope-horns and Spider Milkweed; (Spanish: Hierba Lechosa, Talayote)
+Also Called: Antelope Horns, Antelopehorn Milkweed, Green-flowered Milkweed, Milkweed, Spider Antelope-horns, Spider Milkweed; (Spanish: Hierba Lechosa, Talayote)

 Family: Asclepiadaceae, Milkweed Family